 Language and Thinking Faculty

-The Bard College Language and Thinking Program is an intensive introduction to the liberal arts and sciences with a particular focus on writing.
-The program is attended by all incoming Bard students during the last three weeks of August.
-Successful candidates for faculty positions come from many fields, including the humanities, the social and natural sciences, and the arts.
+Language and Thinking is an intensive introduction to the liberal arts and sciences with a particular focus on writing.
+Attended by all incoming Bard students during the last three weeks of August.
+Successful candidates for faculty positions come from many fields, including the humanities; the social, formal, and natural sciences; and the arts.

 Applicants should have a strong interest in general education at the undergraduate level, a commitment to writing as one of the cornerstones of the liberal arts, and an active interest in interdisciplinary research and collaboration.
 Demonstrated success as a teacher is essential.
-New faculty responsibilities in 2018 include participation in two weekend meetings (8-10 June and 10-12 August), a one-week training session (8-13 July), and intensive full-time teaching during the program (13-30 August).
-Terminal degree (MFA or PhD.) is preferred.
+New faculty responsibilities in 2017 include participation in two weekend meetings (9-11 June and 11-13 August), a one-week training session (10-14 July), and intensive full-time teaching during the program (14-31 August).
+Terminal degree (MFA or PhD.) is required.

-Applications will be considered on a rolling basis beginning on Thursday, January 25, 2018.
-We will give preference to applications received by Monday, April 9th.
-Submit completed applications thought Interoflio.com at: http://apply.interfolio.com/48468.
-Please include the following:
+Applications will be considered on a rolling basis beginning on Thursday, 19 January, 2017.
+We will give preference to applications received by Friday March 3rd.
+Submit complete applications thought Interoflio.com at: http://apply.interfolio.com/39964 Please include the following:

-- Letter of interest which gives a sense of your teaching philosophy, teaching practices, and your approach to diversity and inclusion.
+- Letter of interest which gives a sense of your teaching philosophy and practice

 - Complete sets of student evaluations from two courses you have taught recently